Find Affordable College Courses

 68% Women

 The 8th most popular school in the country for allied health majors who are seeking their master's degree is The University of Texas Rio Grande Valley.
 Each year, around 32,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,857 per year, while in-state graduate students, on average, pay $7,002 per year.
-The allied health program at The University of Texas Rio Grande Valley awarded 117 master's degrees during the 2020-2021 school year.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 68% were women.
+The average in-state tuition for full-time undergraduates is $7,637 per year, while in-state graduate students, on average, pay $6,948 per year.
+During the most recent year for which we have data, 117 people received their master's degree in allied health from UT Rio Grande Valley.
+Of these students, 68% were women and 75% were members of underrepresented racial-ethnic groups.
+The University of Texas Rio Grande Valley allied health graduates who receive their master's degree go on to jobs earning a median salary of $111,759.

 #9